John Hufnagel: Return to the CFL

+During the BC Lions' 2007 training camp, Hufnagel served as a guest coach.

 On December 3, 2007, Hufnagel was hired as the head coach and general manager of the Calgary Stampeders.
 In his first season, he led the Stampeders to the Grey Cup title with a 22–14 victory over the Montreal Alouettes on November 23.
 For his performance in the 2008 CFL season, he was awarded the Annis Stukus Trophy as the CFL's coach of the year.

-Hufnagel got the Stamps back to the Grey Cup game to conclude the 2012 CFL season.
+On March 29, 2012, the Stampeders announced that Hufnagel had agreed to a five-year contract extension.
+That year, he guided the Stamps back to the Grey Cup game.
 The Stampeders lost the 100th Grey Cup game to the Toronto Argonauts 35-22.
-In the 2013 CFL season, Hufnagel and the Stampeders finished the season in 1st place with a 14-4 record.
+In the 2013 CFL season, Hufnagel and the Stampeders finished the season with a league-best 14-4 record.
 They lost the Western Final to Saskatchewan.

-The following season, Hufnagel led the Stampeders to a 15-3 record, finishing first in the Western division and in the league.
+The following season, Hufnagel led the Stampeders to a 15-3 record, the top record in the CFL once again.
 In the playoffs, the Calgary Stampeders faced the Edmonton Eskimos (who previously eliminated Saskatchewan) and defeated them 43-18, leading them to Calgary's second Grey Cup in three years.
 They would face the Hamilton Tiger-Cats in the 102nd Grey Cup and win the game 20-16 for Calgary's seventh Grey Cup championship.
+Following the Stampeder's championship season of 2014, Hufnagel was awarded the Annis Stukus Trophy as the CFL coach of the year for the second time in his career.